vkotlyk/test-driven-security/README.md

 When we run this test and set a debugger in the POST /login we'll find out that the attacker read the user and then the application crashed on bcrypt.compare.

+## Blind NoSQL injection with popular passwords [blind_nosql_injection]

+Before we fix our code let's try another attack

+Relevant test: 'Blind NoSQL injection with a popular password'

+This time we find a first user matching regex and use a [popular password](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords).

+Instead of 400 we've just managed to log in to the victim's account.